 An Academic Program Officer is assigned to each of ACICIS’ professional practicum programs to oversee all aspects of a program, including the supervision of its academic content and assessment of student performance.
 The APO and ACICIS Resident Director oversee application vetting, participant selection, and work placement allocation.
 During the program in Indonesia, the APO meets regularly with a student’s Host Organisation placement supervisor – and with the student themselves – to provide mentorship, to ensure that a student is getting the most out of their placement, and to assess a student’s performance.
 The APO provides students with advice on academic and industry-specific matters, and offers pastoral care and emergency assistance where necessary.
 The APO also plays a key role in curating and delivering the series of industry seminars that students undertake in the first two weeks of their program.

-ACICIS is delighted to welcome Michael as the supervising academic for the pilot iteration of the APP.
-Participating students will be extremely well served by Michael’s experience and expertise in business, policy and agriculture in Indonesia.
+ACICIS is delighted to welcome Michael as the supervising academic for the 2020 iteration of the APP.
+Based on 2019 student feedback, ACICIS is sure 2020 participating students will be extremely well served by Michael’s experience and expertise in business, policy and agriculture in Indonesia.